Find providers

 If someone cuts you off in traffic, for example, you might become enraged without any ability to calm yourself down.
 It might not be until you’ve absolutely exhausted yourself that you realize there was a better way to react.

-There are countless other examples that can show how emotional dysregulation can affect daily life, but what’s most important to recognize is that it can become like a parasite in regard to your mental health.
 Not only can it put you in a regularly bad mood, but it can also affect your relationships.
 If the people around you see that you can’t control your emotions, they may distance themselves due to that unpredictability.

 This lack of emotional control is an unfortunate reality of ADHD, and it makes identifying your emotional dysregulation and employing healthy coping mechanisms crucial.